mui/material-ui/docs/data/material/discover-more/backers/backers.md

 By significantly reducing the amount of work needed to achieve business goals and reducing running costs, MUI's libraries result in huge time and money savings for users.
 We encourage organizations to contribute a portion of these savings back, enabling the project to advance more rapidly and result in even greater savings for your organization.

-### What's the difference between Patreon and OpenCollective?
+### What's the difference between Open Collective and the for-profit?

-Funds received via Patreon or other forms, directly support [Olivier Tassinari](https://github.com/oliviertassinari) and the core team mission.
+Patreon or other forms, directly support [Olivier Tassinari](https://github.com/oliviertassinari) and the core team mission.
 The funds go to a for-profit entity that employs some of the core team members.

-Funds donated via OpenCollective are managed transparently and aimed to sustain the MIT core of MUI.
+Funds donated via Open Collective are managed transparently and aimed to sustain the MIT core of MUI.
 MUI benefits from the Open Collective's fiscal sponsorship (hosted as a non-profit), in exchange for 10% of the donations.

 ## Services